-- 2.96 Highbury and Islington station is the focal point of the Highbury Corner and Lower Holloway Spatial Strategy area.
+- H. Housing will come forward on sites allocated for housing as well as windfall sites within the Spatial Strategy Area. - I. Site Allocations within the Spatial Policy Area are expected to deliver 50 homes and 4,200sqm of office space over the plan period. - 2.95 Highbury and Islington station is the focal point of the Highbury Corner and Lower Holloway Spatial Strategy area.
 The station is a busy transport hub served by London Underground, London Overground and National Rail lines.
 Key bus routes also operate through the area.
 It is in close proximity to Highbury Fields to the north and Upper Street to the south.
-The area has historically been dominated by a busy oneway traffic system, and there is often significant congestion along the A1, which connects Angel to Holloway Road and beyond. - 2.97 It has been a long term aspiration of the Council to improve the pedestrian, cyclist and road networks at Highbury Corner.
+The area has historically been dominated by a busy one-way traffic system, and there is often significant congestion along the A1, which connects Angel to Holloway Road and beyond. - 2.96 It has been a long term aspiration of the Council to improve the pedestrian, cyclist and road networks at Highbury Corner.
 The environment around Highbury Corner has generally been of a poor quality.
 Vehicular domination of the public realm, congested footways and unsafe cycle routes have led to a consistently poor pedestrian experience over a number of years.
 Significant work to improve this area is underway.
-Proposed improvements include removing of the current one-way system, partially opening the arboretum as part of a new pedestrianised public open space, and introducing a two-way traffic system, as well as various pedestrian crossing and cycle improvements. - 2.98 There is redevelopment potential at Highbury and Islington station.
+Improvements include removing of the current one-way system, partially opening the arboretum as part of a new pedestrianised public open space, and introducing a two-way traffic system, as well as various pedestrian crossing and cycle improvements. - 2.97 There is redevelopment potential at Highbury and Islington station.
 The site is allocated for redevelopment of existing buildings, with potential to deck over the existing railway lines and build over the tracks.
 The station must be retained and any redevelopment must safeguard the newly created public square and include ground floor retail uses onto the square, Highbury Corner and Holloway Road.
-Offices uses should be provided above the station. - 2.99 Aside from being a key transport hub, the area has a number of other functions.
+Offices uses should be provided above the station. - 2.98 Aside from being a key transport hub, the area has a number of other functions.
 It accommodates the LSAs of Lower Holloway and St. Paul's Road, and part of Upper Street LSA.
 The area also includes several PELs.
-To sustain the commercial function of the area, loss of retail and office floorspace will be resisted, and new retail/office space will be encouraged. - 2.100 The function and role of existing cultural uses must not be diminished or put at risk by any proposed development.
-The Spatial Strategy area features several significant cultural destinations, such as the Hen and Chickens Theatre Bar, the Garage and Union Chapel. - 2.101The Garage live music venue is a significant cultural destination.
+To sustain the commercial function of the area, loss of retail and office floorspace will be resisted, and new retail/office space will be encouraged. - 2.99 The function and role of existing cultural uses must not be diminished or put at risk by any proposed development.
+The Spatial Strategy area features several significant cultural destinations, such as the Hen and Chickens Theatre Bar, the Garage and Union Chapel. - 2.100 The Garage live music venue is a significant cultural destination.
 Where the Garage forms part of a redevelopment proposal, it must be re-provided and continuity of operation must be ensured, i.e. the re-provided venue must be operational before the Garage cease to occupy their existing site.
-The Union Chapel, which is a working church and also a performance space which provides a diverse programme of arts experiences, will also be safeguarded through this policy. - 2.102 Highbury Corner has retained much of its historical character and is covered by a number of conservation areas, listed buildings and heritage assets, including the Union Chapel.
+The Union Chapel, which is a working church and also a performance space which provides a diverse programme of arts experiences, will also be safeguarded through this policy. - 2.101 Highbury Corner has retained much of its historical character and is covered by a number of conservation areas, listed buildings and heritage assets, including the Union Chapel.
 This historic character must be preserved or enhanced and local views towards Union Chapel must be maintained.